If you prefer video tutorials, watch the introduction on YouTube.

-If you just want to quickly try out Idyll, we offer an online editor where you can play around and try out the language.
+There's also an online editor where you can play around with the language.

-To install and use Idyll locally, install it using
+To use Idyll you must first install it using

 npm.
 If you don't have